DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - 🔴**Commercial/Non-Governmental data classification** 🟡CPSP often takes into account the value of the data, any regulatory or legal requirements that may apply to the data, and how long the data is useful—its lifespan. non-government organizations use labels such as:
       - 🍮**Confidential/Proprietary**: only used within the org and, in the case of unauthorized disclosure, it could suffer serious consequences.
 It is the most sensitive data.
 Proprietary data is information that helps organizations maintain a competitive edge or that they want to keep to their own organization or a controlled set of individuals.
       - 🍮**Private**: may include personal information, such as credit card data,  patient X-ray data, and bank accounts; unauthorized disclosure can be disastrous.
 Private data is internal business data that shouldn't be exposed but that doesn't meet the threshold for confidential or proprietary data.
       - 🍮**Sensitive**: needs extraordinary precautions to ensure confidentiality and integrity.
 Sensitive data may help attackers or otherwise create risk.
+Financial information, essential business contacts, and board meeting minutes would likely be classified as sensitive.
       - 🍮**Public**: can be viewed by the general public and, therefore, the disclosure of this data would not cause damage
   - There are six standard data type classifications used in either a government/military or a private sector organization in this list of options: public, private, sensitive, proprietary, critical, and confidential.
 Some organisations used 🍮critical and 🍮internal.
   -  It is important to protect data in all states: at rest, in transit, or in use